Fulong-Hu/Cal-NK/README.md

 ## 5. Citation Requirements
 If this script is used in publications, cite as:
 F. Hu, J. Qiao, X. Zhang, Y. Luo, Y. Pu, H. Hu, G. Shi, L. Li, J. Shang.
-Multifunctional calculator for the optical constants of refractive index and extinction coefficient
+Multifunctional calculator for determining the refractive index and extinction coefficients of semiconductor films

 ## 6. Notes
 1. Data Validation: Experimentally verify critical parameters (e.g., reflectance thresholds) to ensure compliance with physical model assumptions.